-I forgot to post the picture of Hallie throwing a tantrum for the twelfth time the morning after Thanksgiving.
+That’s a picture of a beautiful make ahead orange clove roll that I made for Thanksgiving.
+I forgot to post the picture of Hallie throwing a tantrum for the twelfth time.
 And the picture where I threw one too, beet red and angry.
 And I didn’t tell you how I threw out the stuffing before anyone could take seconds because it didn’t taste right.
 I bought the wrong bread.
 And I didn’t record the argument we had about how to best hang the garland outside either.
 But I did want to tell you about these make ahead orange clove rolls we consumed during those days.
 That cream cheese glaze, it can cover a multitude of sins.

 Do you know Sam from Love, Cake?
 She’s my favorite baker.
 She counseled me on cream scones when I decided to break up with buttermilk scones.
 I based these cranberry orange scones off hers and haven’t wavered since.
 Sam has worked in several kitchens for top food magazines.
 She’s got street cred like no other food blogger I know.
 She recently published her first book, The New Sugar and Spice.
 I knew it would be good because it came from her hands.
 But after making banana fritters from her book, Kev decided we should bake our way through the whole book.
 I’ve never seen the man touch a cookbook much less pour over one.
 Street cred.